-Brick Centre II is a retail development constructed between 2003 and 2006.
+Brick Centre II is a retail property constructed between 2003 and 2006.
 Located on the west boundary of Grande Prairie's Westgate Power Centre, it is in close proximity to national retailers such as Home Depot, Wal-Mart, Future Shop, London Drugs and Staples.
-Brick Centre II is comprised of 40,366 square feet of leasable area and is 100.0% occupied by The Brick and Nevada Bob's Golf on long-term leases.
+Brick Centre II is comprised of 40,366 square feet of leasable area and is 100.0% occupied by The Brick and Nevada Bob's Golf pursuant to long-term lease agreements.